-To compute how much land gets flooded, for each grid cell we combine the estimated SLR with topographic data.
-To that end, we primarily employ Climate Central's CoastalDEM (Kulp and Strauss, 2018), a near-global elevation model based on NASA's SRTM (NASA, 2015).
+Central's CoastalDEM (Kulp and Strauss 2018), a near-global elevation model based on NASA's SRTM (NASA 2015).
 CoastalDEM uses an artificial neural network to substantially reduce the vertical error present in SRTM, caused by factors such as vegetation density, population density, and random noise.
 This dataset has coverage between latitudes 60N and 56S and has a horizontal resolution of 1 arcsecond.
-At higher latitudes, we employ JAXA's ALOS World 3D 30m mesh (AW3D30) (Tadono et al., 2016), which has full global coverage and equivalent horizontal resolution, but contains vertical error comparable to SRTM (Hu, Peng, Hou and Shan, 2017; Santillan and Makinano-Santillan, 2016).
-In Appendix C we assess the sensitivity of our results to only using AW3D30.
+At higher latitudes, we employ JAXA's ALOS World 3D 30m mesh (AW3D30) (Tadono et al. 2016), which has full global coverage and equivalent horizontal resolution, but contains vertical error comparable to SRTM (Hu et al. 2017, Santillan and Makinano-Santillan 2016).
+In Appendix C, we assess the sensitivity of our results to only using AW3D30.

 We convert elevations to reference local mean higher high water levels (MHHW), corresponding roughly to local high tide lines, to be used as the baseline for adding sea level projections and then estimating inundated land.
-We begin with the global mean sea level (GMSL) model MSS CNES-CLS15 (Aviso, 2015), based on TOPEX/Poseidon satellite measurements from 1993 to 2012, vertically referenced to the GLAS ellipsoid (MSL{GLAS}).
-Using the tidal model TPX08 (Egbert, Bennett and Foreman, 1994), Mark Merrifield (University of Hawaii) developed and provided us MHHW deviations from GMSL, which we add to MSL{GLAS} to compute a global MHHW surface relative to the ellipsoid.
-We convert MHHW, CoastalDEM, and AW3D30 to a common vertical datum using NOAA's VDatum tool (Parker et al., 2003) version 3.7, so that we may compute our final elevation map, expressing
+We begin with the global mean sea level (GMSL) model MSS CNES-CLS15 (Aviso 2015), based on TOPEX/Poseidon satellite measurements from 1993 to 2012, vertically referenced to the GLAS ellipsoid (MSL{GLAS}).
+Using the tidal model TPX08 (Egbert, Bennett, and Foreman 1994), Mark Merrifield (University of Hawaii) developed and provided us MHHW deviations from GMSL, which we add to MSL{GLAS} to compute a global MHHW surface relative to the ellipsoid.
+We convert MHHW, CoastalDEM, and AW3D30 to a common vertical datum using NOAA's VDatum tool (Parker et al. 2003) version 3.7, so that we may compute our final elevation map, expressing elevation as height above local MHHW.